 Making a chicken wire fence is well within the realm of any do-it-yourselfer or budding small farmer.
 With a few simple tools, pieces of lumber, and time, you can build your affordable chicken wire fence.

 Step 1 - Determine Positioning of Fence

 Find out where on your property you are going to install your chicken wire fence.
-One of the many benefits of chicken wire fencing is that your dimensions to not have to exact.
+One of the many benefits of chicken wire fencing is that your dimensions do not have to be exact.
 Chicken wire is a pliable material that bends very easily.
 You can make a round pen if you want because the wire goes around trees easily.
 Mark out the outline of your fence with landscape paint.